Aliases for PREX1 Gene

 GeneCards Summary for PREX1 Gene

 PREX1 (Phosphatidylinositol-3,4,5-Trisphosphate Dependent Rac Exchange Factor 1) is a Protein Coding gene.
-Among its related pathways are Immune response CCR3 signaling in eosinophils and p75 NTR receptor-mediated signalling.
+Diseases associated with PREX1 include Luminal Breast Carcinoma.
+Among its related pathways are p75 NTR receptor-mediated signalling and RET signaling.
 GO annotations related to this gene include enzyme binding and phospholipid binding.
 An important paralog of this gene is PREX2.